ibara/libOpenBSD/make-tutorial.md

 good style and practice.
 For this class, however, you should use `-O0 -pipe -g` unless I tell you otherwise.
-The `-O0` flag disables all optimizations and the `-g` flag puts debugging information into your binary, which will be helpful when we look at programs in a debugger. `-W` and `-Wall`, as I have in the example, are used to enable warnings from the compiler.
-You don't need them for class, but they are useful in the real world.
+The `-O0` flag disables all optimizations and the `-g` flag puts debugging information into your binary, which will be helpful when we look at programs in a debugger. `-Wall`, as I have in the example, is used to enable warnings from the compiler.
+You don't need `-Wall` for class, but it is useful in the real world.

 `PROG` is a variable that represents the name of the binary you wish to create.